regan-sarwas/npmap.js/API.md

 ## <a name="controls">Controls</a>

 Add functionality to your map using NPMap.js' controls.
+Controls are added to either a control bar overlaid in one of the four corners of the map or a toolbar that displays just above the map.

 **[[⬆]](#toc)**